D0BR0MYSL/WSL-installation-without-errors/README.md

 - Windows 11 Pro
 - Windows 10 Pro
-- Windows Defender in any condition (working, disabled or forecefully inhibited forever)
+- Windows Defender in any condition (working, disabled or forcefully inhibited forever by local policy)

 This page does not include any files to download, so following this guide will be enough to get positive result on your PC.

 ### Errors covered

-- 0x80370114 The operation could not be started because a required feature is not installed (but everyhting is installed correctly)
+- 0x80370114 The operation could not be started because a required feature is not installed (but everything is installed correctly)
 - 0x8007019e
 - 0x8000000d
 - and others

-This guide is suitable for fresh install or already broken, In case of broken installation, you can undone everithing (uninstall) or just perform all oprations step by step.
+This guide is suitable for fresh install or already broken, In case of broken installation, you can undone everything (uninstall) or just perform all operations step by step.

 ## **Step by step guide**